Help us make our air cleaner in Colchester – we want to hear from you.

 Complete the survey

-*Consultation ends midnight Sunday 22 December.
-Any queries email clean.air@colchester.gov.uk.
+*Survey ends midnight Sunday 31 May 2026.
+Any queries, email clean.air@colchester.gov.uk

 Why is it important to breathe clean air?